CorinnaaKR/Tech-Ed/Assignments/WK3-Assignment/README.md

 Created a folder to put my image in and linked the file path to make the image more easily accessible.
 Have created sections and divs to divide my webiste into the sections i want and given them ids and classes to help with styling later.
 Found a youtube tutorial to help me put the steps together the steps, as I understand which concepts I need to use but I am getting overwhelmed with how they work together.
+Rubber ducked with Manny to understand the logic of the event handler, kept getting caught up and confused with the syntax.
+Managed to get there, now moving on to creating the elements for shop upgrades.
+Went back through the class demos on DOM manipulation to figure out the code for making the new elements required for the elements.
+Got stuck with the syntax, Manny pointed me towards the class demos for pulling the data from APIs.
+My code isnt showing any errors but the upgrades arent showing in my browser.